smart-data-models/dataModel.GBFS/system_pricing_plans/doc/spec_DE.md

                       minimum: 0
                       type: number
                     rate:
-                      description: 'Rate that is charged for each kilometer interval after the start (added in v2.1-RC2).'
+                      description: Rate that is charged for each kilometer interval after the start (added in v2.1-RC2).
                       type: number
                     start:
-                      description: 'Number of kilometers that have to elapse before this segment starts applying (added in v2.1-RC2).'
+                      description: Number of kilometers that have to elapse before this segment starts applying (added in v2.1-RC2).
                       minimum: 0
                       type: number
                   type: object